json-schema-org/blog/pages/posts/remote-case-study.md

 - Create and maintain forms more easily
 - Opened the doors to allow the Internal Operations team to build the forms themselves

+"JSON Schemas are the connector to keep our data accurate on a large scale, speeding up many of our provided services to our customers.
+In some cases, the time taken to implement the forms for a new country was reduced from weeks to just a couple of days."

 ## Remote - The Company